infection/infection/doc/nomenclature.md

 ### Mutation

-The result of applying a mutator to the AST of a subject and represents a change to be applied.
+The result of applying a mutator to a representation of a subject (e.g. AST, bytecode) and represents a change to be applied.

 ### Mutator